-After an uncharacteristally shaky performance letting in two goals on four shots, Ed Belfour, nicknamed Steddy Eddie, was pulled, and in came Hasek.
-I doubt many spectators realized that they were watching a Czech Sensation being born.
+After an uncharacteristically shaky performance letting in two goals on four shots, Ed Belfour, nicknamed Steddy Eddie, was pulled, and in came Hasek.
+I doubt many spectators realized that they were watching a Czech sensation being born.

-He made never before seen saves: skating out of the net and diving for the puck, lunging and rolling around his crease, stacking the pads and robbing players.
+He made never-before-seen saves: skating out of the net and diving for the puck, lunging and rolling around in his crease, stacking the pads and robbing players...
 It was revolutionary at the time.
 Hasek's performance defined his innovative style of play that was renowned over his entire career.

 This type of goaltending has become a lost art in today's game.

 What makes the story even more crazy is the fact that Hasek still had the guts to attempt what he did despite the circumstances: he was a 10th round pick by Chicago with only 30 games of NHL experience (regular season and playoffs), this was his first ever game in the Stanley Cup Finals, and he was staring in the face of elimination.

 Dominik Hasek was never afraid to give the game some of his own flare.